matteobaccan/owner/docs/faq.md

 ## Why OWNER API doesn't implement this ${pretty.neat.feature} ?

-Explain it on [github issues][issues].
+Explain it on [GitHub issues][issues].
 If I like the idea I will implement it.
 Or, you can implement by yourself and send me a push request on GitHub.
 See also [Contributing]({{ site.url }}/docs/contributing/).